-Prompted by observations I had been making over a long period of time about the problems of fragmentation and increasing insularity in web communities, and inspired in part by discussions I had been having with Michel Bauwens of the Peer2Peer (P2P) Foundation, I started a project a few years back that was intended to explore architectural solutions to these problems while developing a body of useful content in the process.
+Prompted by observations I made over a long period of time about the problems of fragmentation and increasing insularity in web communities and inspired in part by discussions I had with Michel Bauwens of the Peer2Peer (P2P) Foundation, I started a project a few years ago intended to explore architectural solutions to those problems while developing a body of useful content in the process.

-As I reflected on the architecture that might be demanded by the task, at least to make a good beginning at organizing the available resources, it took on the shape of an elliptical orbit, with content nodes revolving about two ruling foci, called Inquiry and Logic, respectively.
+As I reflected on the architecture demanded by the task, needed at least to make a good beginning at organizing the available resources, it took on the shape of an elliptical orbit, with the locus of topic nodes revolving around two ruling foci, called Inquiry and Logic, respectively.

-Still exploring the possibilities of architecture and information in parallel, I created two focal wiki pages called Inquiry Live and Logic Live.
+Still exploring the possibilities for architecture and information in parallel, I created two focal wiki pages called Inquiry Live and Logic Live.

 The Live bit indicated a couple of design goals I had in mind at the time — an emphasis on inter-activity and the use of animations to illustrate proofs in logical graphs.
 I ramified the Logic focus by developing a syllabus of logical topics and then I mirrored and interlinked the whole structure across a number of wiki sites, regarded as peer installations.